Tom Morello: Axis of Justice

 Morello was a strong supporter of the 2006 United States immigration reform protests around the US.
 Morello played as the Nightwatchman at MacArthur Park in Los Angeles and has featured many articles on AOJ.
 On September 28, 2006, Morello was one of 400 protesters arrested protesting in support of immigrant hotel workers' rights, in what organizers called "the largest act of civil disobedience in the history of Los Angeles".
-Morello knew he was going to be arrested.
-He wore a bright yellow sign and gave the LAPD his driver's license number a few days before the march.
-Morello told MTV:

-Shining Path

-Controversially, Morello has on occasion expressed endorsement of the militant Peruvian communist organization Shining Path.
-For example, he carries a sticker of the organization on one of his guitars and in at least one interview he defends the group by deflecting reports on alleged atrocities.

 Personal life

-Morello and his wife Denise have two sons, Rhoads (born 2007) and Roman (born April 2011).
+Morello and his wife Denise have two sons.
+His oldest son is named Rhoads, in honor of heavy metal guitarist Randy Rhoads.
 Morello was raised Catholic and is a vegetarian.
 He lives in the Laurel Canyon neighborhood of Los Angeles.
+Morello is a longtime fan of both the Chicago Cubs of the MLB and the Los Angeles Rams of the NFL and named his second son Roman after former Rams quarterback Roman Gabriel.